HumanCompatibleAI/overcooked-demo/README.md

     overcooked-demo $ node index.js

 at which point you should be able to load the website in any browser by going to [http://localhost:8766](http://localhost:8766).

-If you want to build the trajectory replay code, all of the above is the same, but you'll need to run `npm run build-replay`, and then navigate to [http://localhost:8766/replay](http://localhost:8766/replay).
+At the root directory, you can play the game against pre-trained agents, or watch these agents play each other.
+At /replay, you can watch replays of fixed trajectories.